lc-2025/storage-manager/README.md

 ## About

-An out-of-the-box `Storage API` helper to manage browser storage actions.
+An out-of-the-box `Storage API` _NPM_ package to manage browser storage actions.

 ## Features